supratim94336/DataEngineeringCapstoneProject/README.md

 4. Data Location for input files:
     i.
-Put all your sas7bdat formatted files in temp_input directory (whenever you want to process/insert them into the db)
+Put all your sas7bdat formatted files in temp_input directory (whenever you want to process/insert them into the db, when you are done remove the .sas7bdat file/files and drop new files)
     ii.
 Put SAS descriptor file in temp_input directory
     iii.
 Put airport-codes_csv.csv file in temp_output directory